patrickhuang112/466game1/README.md

 Author: pbhuang

 Design: Game is based on Dice Wars / Go.
 Related with Go where you need to capture tiles.
 Dice wars in that you get dice and you use the number of dice you have on a space to attack other spaces your opponents control (kind of like Risk too).
+Game is a TWO PLAYER GAME, where turns alternate.

 One design compromise that I had to do was my tiles use patterns to indicate strength instead of direct numbers.
 I had wanted to directly display numbers when my textures were 32x32 and then later 16x16.
 However for both, I was running into a lot of problems first creating "SuperSprites" consisting of multiple 8x8 sprites to make one of these textures.
 But also, considering there were only 64 available sprites to be used, if I used 4 for each item, that mean I could only have 64 / 4 = 16 unique pieces drawn at a time, which would make for a very limited gameplay experience.
 Thus, I decided to put gameplay over graphics so all textures were made to be 8x8.